17 Hunting Dog Names for Your Hard-Working Pup

 When you're deciding to adopt a dog from the shelter or buy one from the breeder, the breed is important.
-(Especially if you're doing the latter.)
 You want a pup that fits your lifestyle, gets along with your other pets (if you have them), and will enjoy their new home as much as you love them.
-Hunting dogs include many breeds, including Labrador retrievers, golden retrievers, beagles, bloodhounds, pointer, terrier, mutts, etc. According to the American Kennel Club, they're broken up by their purpose, which includes: locating quarry, flushing birds or waterfowl, retrieving birds or waterfowl, hunting small game, and hunting large quarry.
+Hunting dogs include many breeds, such as Labrador retrievers, golden retrievers, beagles, bloodhounds, pointer, terrier, mutts, and more.
+According to the American Kennel Club, they're broken up by their purpose, which includes: locating quarry, flushing birds or waterfowl, retrieving birds or waterfowl, hunting small game, and hunting large quarry.
 Hunting dogs are athletic, energetic, hard-working, and intelligent.

 Irrespective of the breed, your dog's name should fit its personality.
 One or two syllable names are best; names with hard consonants work well.
 Why?
 Dogs can more easily learn to respond to short sounds making training easier.
 Long names become confusing and are easier to mispronounce, making training more difficult.
 If the name sounds too much like another word the dog hears frequently like "sit" or "stay" it may become confused and not respond.

 Here are a variety of names to call your new pup.
 If you're struggling with the best option, go through all of these options and write down your favorites to narrow it down.
 Then, try calling your dog by each one to see which one is perfect for them.

 If you want a hunting dog name with a warrior spirit, you can look to inspiration from ancient Rome and Greece.
 For males, there's Orion, the legendary hunter.
 Sure, it's got three syllables, but your dog would also be named after a constellation.

 Zeus, Caesar, and Brutus make a strong statement for males, as does Xena, a warrior princess, for a female hunting dog name.